sylefeb/Silice/learn-silice/README.md

 ...
 ```

 On real hardware the LEDs will blink with the corresponding pattern.
-That will be too fast to see (it will appear as if all LEDs are on, with slightly different brightness), we'll fix that in a minute.
+That will be too fast to see (it will appear as if all LEDs are on, with slightly different brightness), we'll fix that in a later entry.

-Let's first walk through this example:
+Let's walk through this example:
 - `unit main( )`: This defines the main circuit of the design.
 All Silice designs are meant to have a main circuit, which is instantiated automatically.
 - `output uint8 leds`: This means our circuit outputs an 8 bits signal called `leds`.
 This directly corresponds to eight pins going outside of the FPGA and driving actual LEDs on the board.